TanujaHegde08/My-Subscriptions/README.md

 2ND WAY:
 Copy the main.java code and paste it in any online java compiler ,run the test cases one by one.

+NOTE:There are two codes
+1.Main.java-which doesnt use backtrack 2.backtrack.java-uses backtrack